Walt Garrison

-Walter Benton Garrison (July 23, 1944 – October 11, 2023) was an American professional football player who was a fullback in the National Football League (NFL) for the Dallas Cowboys.
+Walter Benton Garrison (July 23, 1944 – October 11, 2023) was an American professional football player who was a fullback for nine seasons with the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys.

 Early life

 Born in Denton, Texas, Garrison attended nearby Lewisville High School.
 He played as a linebacker in football.
 He also played basketball and baseball.

 Garrison accepted a football scholarship from Oklahoma State University, with the intention of playing defense as a linebacker.
 He started school in the fall of 1962 and played linebacker in the only two games the freshmen team played that year (Arkansas in Stillwater and Oklahoma in Norman).

 In the spring of 1963, Phil Cutchin became the new head coach and moved Garrison to running back, even though he hadn't played the position in high school.
 Although Garrison was a backup player, he finished his sophomore season with 387 rushing yards, only twelve yards behind the team's leader George Thomas, and the tenth highest total in the Big Eight Conference.

 As a junior in 1964, he led the Big Eight Conference in rushing with 730 yards, ahead of Jim Grisham and Gale Sayers.
 He also had 5 rushing touchdowns and 83 receiving yards.

 Garrison completed his senior season with 924 rushing yards, 107 receiving yards, and 5 touchdowns.
 He ranked second in rushing yards in the Big Eight Conference, just 13 yards behind Missouri's Charlie Brown.
 He carried the ball 19 times for 121 rushing yards against undefeated Nebraska.
 He rushed for 173 yards against Kansas, and he helped the Cowboys to their first win over Oklahoma in 20 years.
 His post-season highlights included appearances in the East–West Shrine Game in San Francisco, the Senior Bowl (voted the Outstanding Back of the North team), the Coaches All-America Game in Atlanta and the College All-Star Game against the Green Bay Packers in August 1966.

 In 1993, he was inducted into the Oklahoma Sports Hall of Fame.
 In 2000, he was inducted into the Oklahoma State Athletics Hall of Honor.